For many people, waking up is the hardest part of the day. Night owls often find getting up early in the morning difficult, even with an alarm clock.

 Transition With Gentler Alarm Clocks

-With responsibilities to consider, it’s unlikely that you can stop using your alarm right away.
+With responsibilities to consider, it’s unlikely that you can stop using your alarm immediately.

 Instead, it’s wise to get a gentler wake-up call while you adjust.
 A sunrise alarm or a musical alarm sound with a bird song in it could take some of the stress out of your mornings.

-Over time, you may find that you wake up before your regularly scheduled alarm.
+Over time, you may wake up before your regularly scheduled alarm.
 When this happens regularly, try switching it off to see if your body still wakes up on time.

 It’s best to wake up naturally, as alarm clocks have drawbacks that impact your sleep cycle, mood, and health.
 With these tips, the transition should be smoother.